kimwalisch/primecount/doc/Records.md

 There is also a [mersenne forum thread](https://www.mersenneforum.org/showthread.php?t=20473) where we have announced important records as well as details about these computations.
 If you have used primecount to compute an important new record please let me know and I will add your record to this page.
+Please note that most of these records have been set using the [primecount version with backup support](https://github.com/kimwalisch/primecount/tree/backup3#primecount-backup) as these record computations often take weeks or months to complete and power outage(s) may occur in such time frames.

 ## [A006880](https://oeis.org/A006880) records